Maryborough Military & Colonial Museum

 Pianists/Music

 When Bruce and Carmel Murdoch loaned their beautiful piano to the Museum, it was the start of a new era of museum presentation.
 Every day we endeavour to provide a pianist for visitors enjoyment.
 Each has their own unique style and plays a wide variety of music adaptable to age needs.
-Visitors can enjoy tunes from WW1 right up to present day hits or request their favourites.
+Visitors can enjoy tunes from World War 1 right up to present day hits, or request their favourites.

 Ed Francis